chinmayeetandon/machine-state-tracker/README.md

 <b>a.
 Programming language</b> used: Python<br>
 <b>b.
 Libraries used:</b> random, time<br>
-<p>These libraries are used to simulate unpredictable machine behaviour by slowing down the output such that simulation looks more realistic.</p><br>
+These libraries are used to simulate unpredictable machine behaviour by slowing down the output such that simulation looks more realistic.<br>

 <b>c.
 Method Solving Approach:</b> Subject, Observer, Machine and Employee are the four classes made:<br>
 <b>1.
 Subject:</b><br>